Everything you need to know for your first Bali holiday!

 If the seller agrees to your price in this circumstance and you don’t buy, you are asking for trouble and possibly an embarrassing scene.
 It is considered very rude if you don’t buy on the agreed price.

-This is how you should approach the situation when you see something appealing enough to make you want to buy if the price is right.
+Following is a guide of how you should approach the situation after seeing something appealing enough to make you want to buy if the price is right.

 - Ask how much the item is.
 Don’t make an offer.